Dudlushka/Remarkable_TypeFolio_Pretender/README.md

-in this initial version,
+~~in this initial version,it only accepts 'a','b','c','A','B','C' and  '0'-'f' characters from the serial console. ...'Cause I was lazy to fill up all the fields of the lookup table.
-it only accepts 'a','b','c','A','B','C' and  '0'-'f' characters from the serial console. ...'Cause I was lazy to fill up all the fields of the lookup table.
+Almost all alphanummeric characters added, but still a lot are missing

 The lookup table contains the "inverse" of the lookup table found in the RM2 code

 One Keypress byte looks like this: ccccrrre